Karate Classes In Hounslow

-Providing Karate classes in Hounslow suitable for individuals from all areas of life both female and male.
-We provide you with lessons for people from beginner level right through to seasoned Karate enthusiasts.
-Our Karate students can be male or female, young or old, we can help people from all walks of life, irrespective of their sex or age group.
+Providing Karate classes in Hounslow made for people from all areas of life both men and women.
+We offer lessons for people from beginner level right through to seasoned Karate enthusiasts.
+Our Karate pupils can be male or female, young or old, we’re able to help individuals from all walks of life, irrespective of their sex or age group.

 Karate practice (Hounslow ) – Our Karate Classes in Hounslow

 Karate practice is usually divided into 3 primary activities:

 Kihon (drilling of stances, blocks, punches, strikes and kicks)

 We bring these 3 activities together to bring you a complete Karate tuition experience in Hounslow .

 Karate Historical background and its Development into a World Martial Art At the turn of the Twentieth century, Anko Itosu gained permission to finish the shroud of secrecy for people who wished to learn forms of martial arts and began teaching Karate in Okinawan institutions.
 This resulted in additional expansion by one of Itosu’s students, Sensei Gichin Funakoshi, who introduced the skill to Japan in 1922.

 Funakoshi made many modifications to the art for it to be more accessible to the Japanese including changing the name and karate as we know it today was born.
 Towards the end of his life, Funakoshi was instrumental in forming the Japanese Karate Association (JKA) which set about making karate a world martial art by sending out its best instructors to teach it all over the globe.

 Today, karate is practiced by millions of people right around the globe and even though the lines are often blurred between karate history facts and exagerations or legends, the contribution made by the old Okinawan masters and those that followed them should not be forgotten.